Heading to Egypt? This 3 days in Cairo Itinerary covers everything you need to know including things to do in Egypt & the best time to visit.

 Avoid visiting during Ramadan and during the months of June and August; the temperature in Egypt during the summer is too hot to see the attractions properly and they are often very busy at this time too.

-High season in Egypt is December to February; so expect higher prices and busier attractions.
+The high season in Egypt is December to February; so expect higher prices and busier attractions.
 Head here in November or March to get cheaper rates.

 Things to know before you visit Egypt